The Bankrate promise

 What is debt collection?

-Debt collection is when a collection agency or company tries to collect past-due debts from borrowers.
+Debt collection is when a collection agency or company tries to collect debts that are at least 30 days past due from borrowers.
 You might be contacted by a debt collector if you haven’t made loan or credit card payments and those payments are severely past due.